muylder/M5Gotchi/README.md

 - keyboard input system

 # Bugs
-"There are none - yet :)"
+There are none - yet :)